mrciolino/wiki-backup/locations/Mardun/Galeton.md

 ---
-title: Galeton
+title: Trelston
-description: A fishing town near the city of Kaltrussar.
+description: A fishing town near the city of Kaltrosar.
 published: true
-date: 2024-07-28T19:14:16.070Z
+date: 2025-05-23T16:01:09.287Z
 tags:
 editor: markdown
 dateCreated: 2024-07-28T16:44:26.303Z
 ---

-Galeton is a fishing town near the city of Kaltrussar Bay.
-The Town is a fishing village of the Kingdom of Kaltrussar.
+Trelston is a fishing town near the city of Kaltrosar Bay.
+The Town is a fishing village of the Kingdom of Kaltrosar.

 # Key Information
 - Population: 236